Next Generation CitiesUrban Conference

 10. (Smart City) User-centric Design

-Local governments and (semi)private partners work together to realize common challenges.
+Local governments and (semi)private partners work together to realise common challenges.
 Under which conditions can this type of partnerships succeed?
 To what extent can and should data be shared?
-How should institutions like CBS and the City of Amsterdam collaborate to make their data benefit the public?
-With Tamas Erkelens (City of Amsterdam Innovation), Barteld Braaksma (CBS, Urban Data Center), Rutger Rienks (KPN), Leon Gommans (KLM), Willem Koeman (Amsterdam Economic Board) and Jan Wester (TNO Big Data Value Center).
+In this session, we will explore how institutions like CBS and the City of Amsterdam collaborate to make their data benefit the public.
+With Tamas Erkelens (City of Amsterdam Innovation), Gerhard Dekker (CBS, Urban Data Center), Rutger Rienks (KPN) and Jan Wester (TNO Big Data Value Center).

 12. GovTech, CivicTech: PublicTech